 Previously I had only flown into Oakland.
-This trip I stayed in town the night before my flight in order to explore.
+However, on my last trip I stayed in town the night before my flight back to Chicago in order to explore the city.
 I was very pleasantly surprised!
-I recommend the:

 Waterfront Hotel, 10 Washington St.: I love Joie de Vivre Hotels, and enjoyed their recently remodeled boutique hotel with a nautical decor along with waterfront views in Oakland.
-They also have a restaurant Lungomare and separate Lungomare Cafe that is open early for breakfast.
+They also have Café Lungomare which is open for breakfast and lunch.

-Jack London Square: Located in downtown Oakland along the waterfront, this is a popular square with several hotels, restaurants, a wine tasting room and stores.
+Jack London Square: Located in downtown Oakland along the waterfront, this is a popular square with several hotels, restaurants, entertainment venues, a wine tasting room and stores.
 On Sundays there is a weekly farmer’s market.
 Jack London, the famous American author who wrote The Call of the Wild and other popular books, spent most of his childhood in the area that is now jack London Square.
 Make sure to visit Heinold’s First and Last Chance Saloon, built in 1883 from the timbers of a whaling ship, where London made notes for his books.
 Yoshi’s Jazz Club & Japanese Restaurant was recommended by several locals.
 Also fun is Plank, a gastropub, beer garden and enterainment concept including bowling and bocce ball.

 Rosenblum Cellars: This is a well-known producer of zinfandels and Rhone style wines.
 It recently moved its East Bay Tasting Room to a contemporary space near Jack London Square along the water in Oakland.
 This is a wonderful spot to sit outside and enjoy a great wine.
 10 Clay St.

-Temescal Alley: This is a great find in Oakland.
+Temescal Alley: This was one of my favorite finds in Oakland.
 Located in North Oakland, east of Telegraph Ave. at 49th St. There are approximately 18 shops located in former stables from the early 20th century used for the horse-drawn trolleys.

-Stop in at Doughnut Dolly, in the next alley west, for one of their great doughnuts and then head for to enjoy it with a great latte from The Cro Cafe.
-Then explore some of the great shops including Homestead Apothecary, Standard & Strange for men’s clothing and shoes, Esqueleto for jewelry, ceramics and art and the traditional Temescal Barber Shop.
+Stop in at The Cro Cafe for a great latte, Curbside Creamery for ice cream and then explore some of the great shops including Standard & Strange for men’s clothing and shoes, Esqueleto for jewelry, ceramics and art and the traditional Temescal Alley Barber Shop.